playermissile/dli_tutorial/index.rst

 However, purposeful use of this would difficult given all the different horizontal locations of ANTIC's cycle stealing.

-As in the `Timing Limitations of DLIs`_ section, mode 4 was chosen (in all of its cycle-stealing glory) for these examples to get an idea of the worst-case scenerio.
+Mode 4 was chosen (in all of its cycle-stealing glory) for these examples to get an idea of the worst-case scenerio.
 Taking out the ``WSYNC`` and the color change did allow enough time that both the positions and sizes were changed without visible artifacts:

 .. figure:: simple_multiplex_player_no_wsync.png
    :align: center